SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 more challenging for research projects for which "done" is hard to define or whose team members are widely distributed or do not all work for the same institution.

-Many commercial and open source teams have adopted **agile development** as a solution to these problems.
+Many commercial and open-source teams have adopted **agile development** as a solution to these problems.
 Instead of carefully formulating long-term plans that could be derailed by changing circumstances, agile development uses a sequence of short development **sprints**, each typically one or two weeks long.
 Each sprint starts with a planning session lasting one or two hours